Fody/MethodDecorator/README.md

 ### IntersectMethodsMarkedByAttribute

-This supposed to used as
+This is supposed to be used as

-	//all ms test methods will be intersected by code from IntersectMethodsMarkedBy [module:IntersectMethodsMarkedBy(typeof(TestMethod))]
+	// all MSTest methods will be intersected by the code from IntersectMethodsMarkedBy [module:IntersectMethodsMarkedBy(typeof(TestMethod))]

-You can pass as much marker attributes to IntersectMethodsMarkedBy as you want
+You can pass as many marker attributes to IntersectMethodsMarkedBy as you want

 	[module:IntersectMethodsMarkedBy(typeof(TestMethod), typeof(Fact), typeof(Obsolete))]

-Example of implementation of IntersectMethodsMarkedByAttribute
+Example of IntersectMethodsMarkedByAttribute implementation

 	[AttributeUsage(AttributeTargets.Module | AttributeTargets.Assembly)]
 	public class IntersectMethodsMarkedByAttribute : Attribute {
-		//Must have
+		// Required
 		public IntersectMethodsMarkedByAttribute() {}

 		public IntersectMethodsMarkedByAttribute(params Type[] types) {